m50d/m50d.github.com/_posts/2014-05-16-signs-your-java-program.md

 ````
 The casts are repetitive and error-prone (though a good IDE can help with that), and can seem like a code smell even when they're correct (a cast is usually a big red flag).
 But worse, when we add `Horse`s to our system, our code will silently start to fail.

 There's a standard way to work around this in Java - the "visitor pattern" - which makes the code safer.
-But it's verbose and syntactically noisy, making this an unpleasant tradeoff in either direction:
+But it's verbose and syntactically noisy, making this an unpleasant tradeoff:

 ````java
 interface AnimalVisitor<T> {